perspectives1000/perspectives1000.github.io/_posts/2024-02-01-IntroToML.md

     - Machine translation (translating languages without paired examples)
     - Speech recognition (converting spoken language to text)
     - Image captioning (generating descriptions of images)

+### Various Learning styles

+  - **Neural Networks:** Mimic the brain for complex pattern recognition in images, speech, or text.
+(Ex: Facial recognition).  **They consist of interconnected nodes that process information layer by layer.**

+  - **Support Vector Machines (SVMs):** Draw the best line to separate data categories.
+(Ex: Image classification, handwriting recognition).    - Supervised Learning model for classification

+      A support vector machine (SVM) is a supervised machine learning algorithm that classifies data by finding an **optimal line or hyperplane** that maximizes the distance between each class in an N-dimensional space.

+  - **Decision Trees:** Ask a series of questions about data to make a prediction, like a flowchart.
+(Ex: Customer churn prediction, Medical diagnosis). **These models work like flowcharts**, asking a series of questions about the data to make a prediction.
+They are easy to interpret and don't require massive amounts of data for training.
+Non-parametric Supervised learning for classification and regression.

+  - **K-Nearest Neighbors (KNN):** Classify data based on similarity to its closest neighbors.
+(Ex: Handwritten digit recognition).
+Non-parametric Supervised learning classifier model

+  - **Ensemble Models:** Combine multiple models for improved performance, like a team of experts.
+(Ex: Gradient boosting for fraud detection, random forest for stock market prediction)

 ---
 **Reference** : https://www.tensorflow.org/about